holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 - **(b)** one or more **_“Domains”_**, which are things the Role may exclusively control and regulate as its property, on behalf of the Organization.
 - **(c)** one or more **_“Accountabilities”_**, which are ongoing activities of the Organization that the Role will enact.

-### 1.2 Responsibilities of Role-Filling
+### 1.2 Circles

-As a Partner of the Organization, you have the following responsibilities for each Role that you are assigned to and agree to fill:

-#### 1.2.1 Processing Tensions

-You are responsible for monitoring how your Role’s Purpose and Accountabilities are expressed, and comparing that to your vision of their ideal potential expression, to identify gaps between the current reality and a potential you sense (each gap is a **_“Tension”_**).
-You are also responsible for trying to resolve those Tensions by using the authorities and other mechanisms available to you under this Constitution.

-#### 1.2.2 Processing Purpose & Accountabilities

-You are responsible for regularly considering how to enact your Role's Purpose and each of your Role’s Accountabilities, by defining:

-- **(a)** **_“Next-Actions”_**, which are actions you could execute immediately and that would be useful to execute immediately, at least in the absence of competing priorities; and
-- **(b)** **_“Projects”_**, which are specific outcomes that require multiple sequential actions to achieve and that would be useful to work towards, at least in the absence of competing priorities.

-#### 1.2.3 Processing Projects

-You are responsible for regularly considering how to complete each Project you are actively working towards for your Role, including by defining any Next-Actions useful to move the Project forward.

-#### 1.2.4 Tracking Projects, Next-Actions, & Tensions

-You are responsible for capturing and tracking all Projects and Next-Actions for your Role in a database or similar tangible form, and for regularly reviewing and updating that database to maintain it as a trusted list of the Role’s active and potential work.
-You are also responsible for tracking any Tensions you identify for your Role, at least until you process them into desired Projects or Next-Actions, or otherwise resolve them.

-#### 1.2.5 Directing Attention & Resources

-Whenever you have time available to act in your Role, you are responsible for considering the potential Next-Actions you could efficiently and effectively do at that point in time, and executing whichever you believe would add the most value to the Organization from among that subset.

-### 1.3 Authority to Act

-As a Partner assigned to a Role, you have the authority to execute any Next-Actions you reasonably believe are useful for enacting your Role’s Purpose or Accountabilities.

-However, you cannot exert control or cause a material impact within a Domain owned by another Role or another sovereign entity, unless you have their permission.
-The authority granted in this paragraph is further limited by Section 2.1.2.

-### 1.4 Authority over Domains

-As a Partner assigned to a Role, you have the authority to control and regulate each Domain of your Role.
-You may do this on a case-by-case basis when others request permission to impact one of your Domains, by considering the request and allowing or withholding permission.

-You may also define **_“Policies”_** for your Domains, which are either grants of authority that allow others to control or cause a material impact within a Domain, or limits on how others may do so when otherwise authorized.
-Before a Policy is valid, you must first publish it in a forum convenient to all Partners who may be impacted.

-The authorities granted to you in this section may be further limited by constraints defined under Section 2.1.2.

-## Article 2: Circle Structure

-### 2.1 Circle Basics

 A **_“Circle”_** is a Role that may further break itself down by defining its own contained Roles to achieve its Purpose, control its Domains, and enact its Accountabilities.
 The Roles a Circle defines are its **_“Defined Roles”_**, and anyone filling one of its Defined Roles is a **_“Circle Member”_** of that Circle.

-#### 2.1.1 Defining Roles & Policies
+A Circle may also contain **_“Policies”_**, which are either grants of authority that allow others to control or cause a material impact within one of the Circle's Domains, or limits on how others may do so when otherwise authorized.
+Solely for the purpose of limiting a Circle’s own Roles, each Circle has an automatic Domain over its own internal functions and activities.

-Each Circle will use the **_“Governance Process”_** described in Article 3 of this Constitution to define or amend Roles within the Circle or Policies governing the Circle’s Domains.
-No one may define or amend a Circle’s Roles or Policies outside of its Governance Process, unless explicitly allowed by another rule of this Constitution.
+The collection of Roles and Policies within a Circle make up its acting **_“Governance”_**.
+The Circle Members of a Circle will use the **_“Governance Process”_** described in Article 3 of this Constitution to define or amend the Circle's Governance.
+No one may define or amend a Circle’s Governance outside of its Governance Process, unless explicitly allowed by another rule of this Constitution

-Further, solely for the purpose of limiting the Circle’s own Roles, each Circle has an automatic Domain over its own internal functions and activities.

-#### 2.1.2 Impacting Circle Domains

-In service of a Role you fill in a Circle, you may use and impact any Domain on the Circle itself or that the Circle is authorized to impact, as long as the Domain has not been further delegated to another Role within the Circle.
-However, when impacting a Domain, you may not transfer or dispose of the Domain or any significant property within the Domain, nor may you significantly limit any rights of the Circle to the Domain, unless explicitly authorized to do so by a Policy of the Circle.
-Further, you must always abide by any constraints acting upon the Circle itself or defined in a Policy of the Circle.

-#### 2.1.3 Delegating Circle Domains
+#### 1.2.1 Delegating Domains

-When a Circle delegates control of a Domain or any part thereof to one of its Roles, that Role gains the authority to further regulate that Domain as specified in Section 1.4.
-The Circle retains the right to amend or remove that Domain delegation, or to define or modify Policies acting upon that Domain.
-Any such Policies controlled by the Circle trump any Policies defined by the Role, and these Circle-level Policies may only be modified through the Circle's Governance Process.
+When a Circle grants a Domain to one of its Roles, a Partner filling that Role may control that Domain on behalf of the Circle, including defining Policies for that Domain outside of the Circle's Governance Process.
+The Circle retains the right to amend or remove any such Domain delegations, or to define or modify Policies acting upon that Domain itself.
+Any such Policies defined by the Circle trump any Policies defined by the Role, and these Circle-level Policies may only be modified through the Circle's Governance Process.

-### 2.2 Circle Lead Link
+### 1.3 Lead Links

 Each Circle has a **_“Lead Link Role”_** with the definition given in Appendix A and the further responsibilities and authorities defined in this Section.
 The person filling the Lead Link Role, while acting in that capacity, is referred to as the Circle’s **_“Lead Link”_**.

-#### 2.2.1 Holds Undifferentiated Functions
+#### 1.3.1 Lead Link Holds Undifferentiated Functions

 A Circle’s Lead Link inherits the Purpose and any Accountabilities on the Circle itself, and controls any Domains defined on the Circle, just as if the Circle were only a Role and the Lead Link filled that Role.
-However, this only applies to the extent that those Accountabilities and Domains have not been placed upon a Role within the Circle, or otherwise delegated.

-Further, the Lead Link may not define Policies that limit the Circle’s Roles, except via the Governance Process of the Circle.
+However, this only applies to the extent that those Accountabilities and Domains have not been placed upon a Role within the Circle or otherwise delegated.
+Further, the Lead Link may not define or modify Policies on the Circle's Domains, except via its Governance Process.

-#### 2.2.2 Defines Priorities & Strategies
+#### 1.3.2 Lead Link Defines Priorities & Strategies

 A Circle’s Lead Link may define relative priorities for the Circle.

 In addition, the Lead Link may define a more general **_“Strategy”_** for the Circle, or multiple Strategies, which are heuristics that guide the Circle’s Roles in self-identifying priorities on an ongoing basis.

+#### 1.3.3 Lead Link Controls Circle Resources

+To the extent the Circle itself has the authority to dispose of the Organization's property, limit its rights, or spend its tangible resources, this authority vests with the Circle's Lead Link, who may then further authorize its Roles to do so.

-#### 2.2.3 Amending the Lead Link Role
+#### 1.3.4 Amending the Lead Link Role

 A Circle may not add Accountabilities or other functions to its own Lead Link Role, or modify the Role’s Purpose, or remove the Role entirely.

 However, a Circle may remove any Accountabilities, Domains, authorities, or functions of its Lead Link Role, either by placing them on another Role within the Circle, or by defining an alternate means of enacting them.
 When this occurs, it automatically removes the relevant element or authority from the Lead Link Role, for as long as the delegation remains in place.

-### 2.3 Core Circle Members

-Some Circle Members are allowed to take part in a Circle’s Governance Process, and are thus **_“Core Circle Members”_** of the Circle.

-The Core Circle Members are determined using the following rules:

-#### 2.3.1 Base Membership

-Unless a special appointment or exclusion is made under the terms of this section, the Core Circle Members of a Circle are:

-- **(a)** each Partner filling a Defined Role in the Circle;
-- **(b)** the Lead Link of the Circle, as defined in Section 2.2;
-- **(c)** each Rep Link elected to the Circle, as defined in Section 2.6.4;
-- **(d)** and each Cross Link into the Circle, as defined in Section 2.7.

-#### 2.3.2 Exclusion for Multi-Filled Roles

-If multiple Partners are assigned to the same Defined Role in a Circle, the Circle may enact a Policy that limits how many of them are Core Circle Members as a result of that Role assignment.
-However, the Policy must allow at least one of the Partners filling the Role to represent it as a Core Circle Member, and must specify how that representative will be determined.

-The Policy can define a pathway for the excluded Partners to process Tensions related to that Role.
-If it does not, any Partners representing the Role have the duty to consider and process Tensions conveyed by the excluded Partners, exactly as a Rep Link would if the Role were a Sub-Circle.

-#### 2.3.3 Exclusion for Minor Allocations

-Sometimes, a Partner allocates only a very minor, nearly insignificant amount of attention to a Defined Role in a Circle.
-If the Circle's Lead Link reasonably believes this is the case, the Lead Link may exclude that Partner from serving as a Core Circle Member as a result of that Role assignment.

-If a Partner is so excluded, the Lead Link has a duty to consider and process Tensions conveyed by the excluded Partner, exactly as a Rep Link would were the Role a Sub-Circle, unless an alternate pathway is defined for the excluded Partner to process Tensions related to that Role.

-#### 2.3.4 Special Appointments of Core Members

-The Lead Link of a Circle may specially appoint additional persons to serve as Core Circle Members of a Circle, beyond those required by this Constitution, and may further remove these special appointments at any time.

-### 2.4 Role Assignment
+### 1.4 Role Assignment

 The Lead Link of a Circle may assign people to fill Defined Roles in the Circle and revoke these assignments at any time, unless these authorities have been limited or delegated.

-#### 2.4.1 Unfilled Roles
+#### 1.4.1 Unfilled Roles

 Whenever a Defined Role in a Circle is unfilled, the Circle’s Lead Link is considered to be filling the Role.

-#### 2.4.2 Assigning Roles to Multiple People
+#### 1.4.2 Assigning Roles to Multiple People

 A Lead Link may assign multiple people to the same Defined Role, as long as that will not decrease the clarity of who should enact the Accountabilities and authorities of the Role in common situations.